squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 :   [:octicons-tag-24: 5.0.0][social.icon support] · :octicons-milestone-24:
     Default: _none_ · :octicons-alert-24: Required – This property must contain
-    a valid path to [any icon bundled with the theme][custom icons], or the build will not succeed.
+    a valid path to any icon bundled with the theme, or the build will not succeed.
 Some popular choices:

     * :fontawesome-brands-behance: – `fontawesome/brands/behance`